Tomeugv01/Simulador-Pokemon/README.md

 - In the probable case that a pokemon falls into more than one of these archetypes, its 4 moves will be randomly selected between all of the possible pools of moves
 - After each encounter, instead of adding a new pokemon to his team, the player will also get the option to replace one of his moves with an other one of ANY archetype of his liking.

+# Enemy CPU

+- In order for the enemy to know what to do each turn, an in deapth rule based ai will be implemented following a ruleset similar to the one found in this site https://essentialsdocs.fandom.com/wiki/Battle_AI
+- The core functionality of this ia is to diferenciate between different levels of difficulty for each battle and assing the corresponding level of inteligence to it

 # Pokémon Battle Engine Turn Resolution Guide

 ## Complete Turn Flowchart